 6.44.1 Applicability to language

-This vulnerability applies to C++.
-In addition to the upcast and downcast issues addressed in TR 24772-1 clause 6.44, this clause also addresses crosscasting, which is unique(?) to C++.
+This vulnerability as described in ISO/IEC TR 24772-1:2019 applies to C++.
+In addition to the upcast and downcast issues addressed in that document, this clause also addresses crosscasting, which is unique to C++.

 C++ provides language mitigations to help avoid the problems as follows: